Icex0/HDshop/README.md

   - Origin can be set by user
 - ⚠️**Outdated Swagger-UI (3.25.0) leads to XSS**
   - Example: http://localhost:3000/api-docs/?configUrl=https://xss.smarpo.com/test.json
+- 🛠️**CSRF (Cross-Site Request Forgery) on any request**
+  - There are no anti-CSRF tokens and the session cookie has SameSite none
 ---

 ## TODO: